stevearc/Battlecode-Server-Tester/README.txt

 #################
 ## QUICK START ##
 #################
-If you want to set up an server on an ubuntu machine, you can simply run install.sh and skip down to the section on Version Control
+If you want to set up an server on an ubuntu machine (10.04 only), you can simply run install.sh and skip down to the section on Version Control

 ##################